titustum/FileShare/README.md

-# Swara
+# Swara Fileshare

-Swara is an open-source file-sharing software designed to simplify the process of sharing files across networked computers.
+Swara Fileshare is an open-source file-sharing software designed to simplify the process of sharing files across networked computers.
 With Swara, you can seamlessly transfer files between Windows and Mac systems using a user-friendly graphical interface.

 ## Features